-The Flexible Filament 3D Printing Material market was valued at US$39.388 million in 2020 and is expected to grow at a CAGR of 32.83% over the forecast period to reach a total market size of US$287.302 million by 2027.
+The Global Flexible Filament 3D Printing Material market was valued at US$39.388 million in 2020 and is expected to grow at a CAGR of 32.83% to reach US$287.302 million by 2027.

 A flexible filament is made from Thermoplastic Elastomers (TPE), a mixture of hard plastics and rubber.
 The material can flex and stretch easily, owing to its elastic nature.
 TPE comes in various types, with thermoplastic polyurethane (TPU) being the most popular.
 The filaments PETG and PLA cannot be used to print things such as RC airplane wheels and flexible phone cases.
 In the meantime, flexible filaments are the ideal choice as filaments for this application.
 Another option to expand the 3D printer's capabilities is to use flexible filaments.
 These filaments provide flexibility and great adhesion between layers, along with sometimes also elasticity, unlike most common materials (such as PLA or PET-G).
 It is possible to print flexible objects with extreme resistance to mechanical wear and tear.
 It is common to use flexible filaments for automotive components, household appliances, or medical devices.
 Due to their soft and elastic nature, filaments can withstand high loads.
 Several market leaders seized the opportunity and started using flexible filaments to grow their businesses.
 A prime example is Nike.
 For the production of the Flyprint upper, Nike used a Solid Deposition Modelling (SDM) procedure.
 This is similar to fused deposition modeling and is built using flexible TPU filament.